timmywil/panzoom/.github/CONTRIBUTING.md

 Before submitting a request, please search for similar ones in the [closed issues](https://github.com/timmywil/panzoom/issues?q=is%3Aissue+is%3Aclosed+label%3Afeature).

-I got this convention from [lodash](https://github.com/lodash/lodash).
+This convention is borrowed from [lodash](https://github.com/lodash/lodash).
 It helps keep the open issues list uncluttered.

 ## Pull Requests